The 15 Worst Free Agent Signings in NFL History

 Neil O’Donnell, New York Jets

-O’Donnell helped pilot the Pittsburgh Steelers to the Super Bowl at the end of the 1995 season — not bad for a guy that was draft 70th overall in 1990.
-Instead of staying in Pittsburgh after that, he signed a five-year, $25 million deal with the New York Jets in 1996.
+O’Donnell helped pilot the Pittsburgh Steelers to the Super Bowl at the end of the 1995 season — not bad for a guy that was drafted 70th overall in 1990.
+Instead of staying in Pittsburgh, though, he signed a five-year, $25 million deal with the New York Jets in 1996.
 He then went 0-6 before suffering a season-ending shoulder injury.
 He went 8-6 the following season, but fell on bad terms with coach Bill Parcells and was waived in 1998.

 Next: While we’re on the subject of quarterbacks …